Where Do Hippos Live? Geographic Distribution Explained

-The hippopotamus is a giant-sized creature of the kingdom Animalia, which is called a hippo as short name.
-In Greek, they are called ‘River Horse’.
+The hippopotamus is a giant-sized animal of the kingdom Animalia, called a hippo as a short name.
+In Greek, Hippos are called ‘River Horse’.
 Endemically, Sub-Saharan Africa is the place where they live.

-It is one of the largest land mammals after the elephant and Rhinoceros.
+It is 3rd largest land mammal after the elephant and Rhinoceros.
 Besides, dolphins, whales, porpoises, etc., are the closest relatives of the hippo family.

 Where do hippo live